dylantientcheu/neighborhood-map-react/README.md

 ### Constraints

 > It is important to note that, the assets will only be cached when we are on production mode.

+## Build

+You can run the build for testing the service worker or any other reason following these steps

+1 First `npm run build` to create an optimized version of the project 2 Then `npm run deploy` to deploy to the specified address